Deconvolution of arbitrary distribution functions and densities: Convergence of the deconvolution function

-Again, like in Assumption \ref{Ass2024121901}, $G_X$ is a step function.
-However, in contrast, we observe that $\varphi_X(t)\equiv1$ is possible, whence $\Phi_X$ especially can be purely oscillatory or even constant, i.e., associated with a degenerate distribution.
+Again, like in Assumption \ref{Ass2024121901}, $\kappa$ is a discrete complex measure.
+However, in contrast, we observe that $\varphi_\chi(t)\equiv1$ is possible, so that $\Phi_\chi$ especially can be purely oscillatory or even constant, i.e., associated with a degenerate distribution.
 It is now straightforward to establish the next theorem.